 Since beginning his reining career as a youth, the All-America Quarter Horse Congress has been a staple in Shawn’s schedule.
 In 1994, he captured his first Congress Open Futurity Championship aboard Dunnits Easter Bunny, owned by John Essman.

 Early on, Shawn was successful as a trainer.
 He took two horses to the 1990 NRHA Open Futurity finals, and in 1991 he won the NRHA Derby Limited Open Reserve Championship.
 That same year, he had two horses in the NRHA Limited Open Futurity and finished fourth and eighth on Pobres Pauls Peach and King O Lena, respectively.
 In 1992, he was back in the Open Futurity finals on Lenas Sparkle, and in 1993, he won his first big paycheck when he won fifth in the NRHA Open Futurity on Peponitas Mr, owned by John Essman.

-Since that first win in 1994, Shawn has won the event a total of nine times, and finished as the reserve champion five times.
-He also has won more than 25 Congress Open event championships.
+Since that first win in 1994, Shawn has won the event a total of eleven times, and finished as the reserve champion five times.
+He also has won more than 30 Congress Open event championships.

 In 2002, Shawn’s career hit another milestone when he qualified San Jo Freckles, owned by Michael Harper, for the 2002 World Equestrian Games in Jerez, Spain, riding for Team USA.
 Shawn captured the individual gold medal and helped his team, which included Craig Schmersal, Scott McCutcheon and Tom McCutcheon, also capture the team gold medal.